 For a discussion group, let people know how long the group will run for and be clear if it's a one-off event.

-If participants are required to read anything in advance, make sure you tell them in plenty of time so they can prepare.
-Mind recommends giving people at least a week to read materials – longer if there is a lot to read in advance.
+If participants have to read anything in advance, make sure you tell them in plenty of time so they can prepare.
+Mind recommends giving people at least a week to read materials – and longer if there's a lot to read.

 Bear in mind that participants will need to factor in travel time, especially if meetings or groups are far away.
 Many of people will have work, family or caring responsibilities.
 Give as much notice as possible to show that you respect those other commitments.
 Think about start and end times to take this into account.

 Think about the best time of day for the types of participants you want to reach.
 For example, early mornings might be difficult for people who take medication or have family commitments.